rogersillito/club-site-admin/README.md

 * Nodejs 4.2.3
 * npm 5.0.3

+There are various grunt tasks available to aid development:

+`grunt --help`

+In addition the test suite can be run via `npm test`

 ### Building client javascript

 This is done via webpack, set to run as an npm script: